Payarc/PayarcSDK/README.md

 ### The `payarc.Charges` service facilitates the management of payments within the system, providing the following functions:
 - **Create** - Initiates a payment intent or charge with various configurable parameters.
 Refer to the examples for specific use cases.
 - **Retrieve** - Fetches a JSON object `charge` containing detailed information about a specific charge.
 - **List** - Returns an object containing two attributes:  `charges` and `pagination`.
 The `charges` attribute is a list of JSON objects, each providing detailed information about individual charges.
-The `pagination` attribute contains deatails for navigating through the list of charges.
+The `pagination` attribute contains details for navigating through the list of charges.
 - **CreateRefund** - Processes a refund for an existing charge.

 ## Creating a Charge